 - 30 hours: upper level courses in major

-- A minimum of 12 semester hours or 2 minors in at least two specific content areas is recommended
+- A minimum of 2 minors (or an appropriate distribution of 12 credit hours) in at least two specific content areas is recommended

 - General Education courses are excluded from major courses above